loiclefevre/api-days-2025/README.md

 This command will configure a user named `developer` whose password will be `free`.

 #### Enable MAX_STRING_SIZE=EXTENDED
+These commands are based on the excellent [blog post](https://oracle-base.com/articles/12c/extended-data-types-12cR1#enabling-extended-data-types-pdb) from Tim Hall.

 From within a container shell:
 ```bash
 podman exec -it oracle /bin/bash